sexfrance/LogMagix/README.md

 ---

-Enjoy using **LogMagix** to bring color and style to your Python logging!
+Enjoy bringing more color and animation to your Python logging with **LogMagix**!